Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Multivariate extensions of nonstationary signal decomposition methods

-This approach, however, proves to be computationally demanding, since many different projections of the same signal are required in the computations, plus there is no true uniqueness in the way the envelopes can be evaluated and, subsequently, in the derived decompositions.
+This approach, however, proves to be computationally demanding, since many different projections of the same signal are required in the computations.
+The problem becomes even more evident as the number of channels grows.
+For this reason the so called Fast and Adaptive Multivariate and Multidimensional EMD (FA-MVEMD) has been recently proposed \cite{thirumalaisamy2018fast}.
+However, both MEMD and FA-MVEMD cannot produce a truly unique decomposition, because of the different projections required to produce the envelopes.

-Given the success of the MEMD method, other research groups proposed in the last few years alternative methods for the decomposition of multivariate signals.
-We mention here, the Multivariate Variational Mode Decomposition (MVMD) method \cite{ur2019multivariate}, which is based on optimization, the Synchrosqueezing--based time-frequency analysis method \cite{ahrabian2015synchrosqueezing} and the empirical wavelet transform based approach for multivariate data processing \cite{singh2018empirical} which leverage on the wavelet transform.
+Nevertheless, given the success that MEMD and related method obtained, other research groups proposed in the last few years alternative methods for the decomposition of multivariate signals.
+We mention here, the Multivariate Variational Mode Decomposition (MVMD) method \cite{ur2019multivariate}, which is based on optimization, the Multivariate Singular Spectrum Analysis (MSSA) algorithm \cite{golyandina2015MSSA}, which is based on singular value decomposition, the Synchrosqueezing--based time-frequency analysis method \cite{ahrabian2015synchrosqueezing}, the empirical wavelet transform based approach for multivariate data processing and the multivariate projection-based EWT \cite{singh2018empirical,tripathy2020}, which leverage on the wavelet transform.

+All these methods present a certain degree of uncertainty.
+As already mentioned, the MEMD, and also the multivariate projection-based EWT \cite{singh2018empirical,tripathy2020}, require to compute projections of the signal.
+This has two side effects: it slows down the computations, especially as the number of channels grows, and it prevents these methods from providing a uniquely identified decomposition.
+Moreover, EMD-based techniques are still missing a mathematical foundation \cite{huang2009convergence}.
+Wavelet based techniques, like the Synchrosqueezing--based time-frequency analysis method, the empirical wavelet transform based approach for multivariate data processing, and the multivariate projection-based EWT require to select a priori the basis to be used.
+MVMD and MSSA techniques both necessitate to set a priori the number of components to be extracted.
+Furthermore, MSSA requires also the a priori selection of a window size.

-In this work we propose a new technique which has an iterative structure, as MEMD, but it is now based on the iterative method called Fast Iterative Filtering technique, which has been proven recently to be convergent and stable \cite{cicone2019IF_num_an}.
+In this work we propose a new technique which has an iterative structure, as MEMD, but it is now based on the iterative method called Fast Iterative Filtering technique, which has been proven recently to be convergent and stable \cite{cicone2020Direct}.
+MvFIF proves to be able to quickly decompose, in a uniquely determined way, a multivariate signal in simple oscillatory components in a fast and certain way, without any a priori assumption on the signal under investigation.